Vintage Inspired Winter Wedding Gowns and Dresses

-For example, if the wedding event is planned to be fully inspired by the 20th century, or even earlier, asides the apparel worn by the groom, his bride, and the train, there should be a touch of vintage detailing or accessories such as décor, table glassware, centrepieces, serving dishes, cutlery, including ornate vintage inspired wedding cakes made up of just a couple tiers as is the tradition of old.
+For example, if the wedding event is planned to be fully inspired by the 20th century, or even earlier, asides the apparel that is worn by the groom, his bride, and the train, there should be a touch of vintage detailing or accessories such as décor, table glassware, centrepieces, serving dishes, cutlery, including ornate vintage-inspired wedding cakes made up of just a couple tiers as is the tradition of old.

 A great way to get vintage finds and save some money is by visiting estate sales, trunk sales or bazaars where the odd items and pieces appropriate for winter and weddings can be discovered.